lley154/littercoin/README.md

 #### Determine The Owner PKH
 The Owner is the business owner and does not have to the be same person as the admin.
-The Owner is the only one who can mint littercoin and mint merchant tokens.
+The owner is the only one who can mint littercoin and mint merchant tokens.
 We need to obtain the owner key so it can be hard coded into the smart contract.

 A Cardano address is derived by the public key hash (PKH) that was created when you created your wallet.
 The easiest way to get your pkh from the owner's wallet is to use the cardano-address command.
-Open the Nami wallet and copy a receiving address to your clipboard which we will use later.
-Next follow these steps:
+Open the Nami wallet and copy the receiving address to your clipboard.
+Then, follow these steps:

 1. Go to your Web VS Code in your browser
 2. Select the hamburger menu (top left) and Terminal -> New Terminal